material-identity/schemas/README.md

 ## Converting Schemas from .JSON to .XML

-To generate the XML schema from a JSON schema, run the following command:
+To generate the XML schema from a JSON schema, run the following command from the root directory:

 ```shell
 npm run json2xml <relative filepath to schema>